andreavillegasm/VueProject-BattleShip/README.md

 - Game can recognize when a boat has been sunk

 ## Still in the process/ unable to complete
-- Game has does not update variable changes if those are made inside the component
+- Game has trouble updating variable changes if those are made inside the component
 - Game is not able to show boats sunk a different color
 - Game does not display is user won or lost